-We have filed a patent application in the United States on the composition of RE-024 as a treatment for pantothenate kinase associated neurodegeneration.
+We have filed a provisional patent application in the United States on the composition of RE-024 as a treatment for pantothenate kinase associated neurodegeneration.
+We cannot be certain that we will have completed sufficient experimental work to enable this patent application by the one year anniversary of the application: this may result in our losing our priority date.
 We cannot be certain that this application will be granted, or that the claims we have made will be allowed by the patent office.
 Further, we have not filed for patent protection outside of the United States for RE-024.
 We cannot be certain that we will filed for patent protection outside the United States, or that even if we do any patents(s) will be granted.